-Longer Purpose Bound trips always include a mix of discussion-based mini-courses on various topics of interest to a growing Christian.
+Longer Purpose Bound trips and custom trips can include a mix of discussion-based mini-courses on various topics of interest to a growing Christian.
 Some of these will be DVD studies, so that you can become more familiar with various well-known Christian leaders who will model and teach the various topics and concepts.

 - Christian Love: It All Begins Here

 - Developing Spiritual Disciplines

 - Worship: It’s More Than Music